tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 #### UNSTRUCTURED DATA
 Unstructured data is ambiguous, without any rhyme, reason, or consistency.
 Any video, audio, photo, or text file is considered unstructured data.

+#### SEMI-STRUCTURED DATA
+Semi-structured data has some formality, but it isn’t stored in a relational system, and it has no set format.
+Semi-structured data contains tags that make the data easier to organize in some form of hierarchy.
+Non-relational data systems or NoSQL databases are best associated with semi-structured data.